Dealing with Onstage Distractions

 But whatever the distraction, with countermeasures at hand, we can stay focused and keep the music flowing.

-2. Release tension.
-Lengthen your spine, let your shoulders widen, free your legs, and renew your inner smile.
+Lengthen your spine, let your shoulders widen, free your legs, and smile inwardly.

-3. Listen.
-Tune into your sound and that of any coperformers as you sculpt every phrase.
+Listen intently to yourself and any coperformers as you sculpt every phrase.

 To rehearse this technique, use it during practice sessions, rehearsals, and practice performances whenever your attention drifts.

-You might also gather with colleagues in a performance-development group and take turns performing for each other while some of you play the roles of distracting audience members.
+You might also gather with colleagues in a performance-development group and take turns performing for each other while those who listen periodically do distracting things such as cough, talk loudly, drop items to the floor, or cause their phones to ring.

 Related posts